 Gathering is usually one of my least favourite sewing tasks but I did three rows of gathering stitches as suggested and really took my time which produced a much better result than usual.

-Naturally I had to finish it off with one of my "contains cat hair" labels, currently sold out, but click here if you want to know when they're back in stock!
+Naturally I had to finish it off with one of my "contains cat hair" labels, available here.

 I used Made By Rae's facing trick to get this lovely neat finish